fridayy/vishnu/README.md

 * Service gateway with **Netflix Zuul**
 * Deployment of services with Docker

+All of the mentioned characteristics and goals are implemented using [Spring Boot](http://projects.spring.io/spring-boot/), [Spring Cloud](http://projects.spring.io/spring-cloud/), [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/) and other Spring related projects.

+The paper referencing this project can be found [here](https://github.com/fridayy/vishnu/blob/master/docs/bakk2-paper.pdf).

 ### Run for Development
 In order to run Vishnu a running [MongoDB](https://www.mongodb.com/) instance is required!